 Examples of experiential learning

 Experiential learning can take many shapes and forms across various subjects and age groups.
-Here are some examples that reflect both general approaches and specific techniques, all inspired by my experiences in the classroom and insights gathered from my research and professional network:
+Here are some examples that reflect both general approaches and specific techniques:

 1. Field Trips and Outdoor Learning: